listener-js/listener/README.md

 }
 ```

-This also introduces an opportunity to extend the identifier:
+This also introduces an opportunity to extend the identifier mid-flight:

 ```ts
 class MyClass {